top of page

 "Maybe you do have it.
 Maybe you don’t.
 But does it really matter what label you put on it?
 If you’re taking care of yourself and doing what you need to do to manage your mental health, who cares what you call it?
 You can call it whatever you want."

 That conversation shifted something in me.
-For so many years, I had been fixated on the diagnosis, on whether it fit, on what it meant about me.
-But the truth is, it didn’t change anything.
-The work I was doing to take care of myself—the therapy, the movement, the journaling, the way I fueled my body—that was what really mattered.
-Not the label.
-Not the name on the prescription bottle.
-Just the fact that I was doing what I needed to do to be the healthiest, happiest version of myself.
+For years, I had been fixated on the diagnosis, whether it fit, and what it meant about me.
+The truth is, it didn’t change anything.
+The work I was doing—the therapy, movement, journaling, and how I fueled my body—was what really mattered.
+Not the label, not the name on the prescription bottle.
+Just the fact that I was doing what I needed to be the healthiest, happiest version of myself.

 After nearly nine years, I was able to wean off the mood stabilizer with no issues.
 But when I tried to stop taking my anxiety medication?
 That didn’t go so well.
 And you know what?
 That’s okay.

 There’s no one-size-fits-all answer to mental health.
-Some people need medication, some don’t.
-Some people heal through therapy, some through movement, some through a combination of things.
-What I’ve learned is that the only thing that really matters is finding what works for you.
+Some people need medication, while others don’t.
+Some heal through therapy, some through movement, and some through a combination of methods.
+What I’ve learned is that the only thing that truly matters is finding what works for you.

 Most importantly, it means letting go of the need to define myself by a diagnosis.